The rest… is silence.

 Weight: less than an elephant, more than a duck

 I like myself, so if you’re anything like me, you’ll like me too.

-I’m good at: Filling out profile questionnaires
+I’m really good at:

 The first thing that others notice about me:

 I spend a lot of time thinking about: